 Article XIII – “Articles of this confederation shall be inviolably observed by every state, and the union shall be perpetual; nor shall any alteration at any time hereafter be made in any of them; unless such alteration be agreed to in a congress of the united states, and be afterward confirmed by the legislatures of every state.”

-We’ve always been taught that George Washington was the first President of the United States, but he was actually the first President of the second adopted constitution in a continuing government of the United States of America.
-This reminder of a continuing government is made clear in the preamble of the second constitution (set of laws), we follow today.
+Educators teach that George Washington was the United States' first President.
+Still, he was the first President of the second adopted constitution in the continuing government of the United States of America.
+This reminder of a continuing government is made clear in the preamble of the second constitution (set of laws) we follow today.
 “We the People of the United States, in Order to form a more perfect Union, establish Justice, insure domestic Tranquility, provide for the common defense, promote the general Welfare, and secure the Blessings of Liberty to ourselves and our Posterity, do ordain and establish this Constitution for the United States of America.”
-This reminder of a more perfect Union, a reminder of a continuing Union, tells us that "if" we are to recognize its Presidents under this Union named, the United States of America, that this specific recognition was intended to be in a continuation of the United States of America with its first President before Washington.
+This reminder of a more perfect Union is also a reminder of a continuing Union.
+This continuation tells us that "if" we are to recognize its Presidents under the Union named the United States of America, this specific recognition is in a continuation of the United States of America with its first President before Washington.

-In other words, George Washington was never the first President under the nation’s first constitution or our continuing Union that commenced with the one and only document or first constitution that officially gives us our name – The United States of America.
-Almost a decade before that, Washington’s respected friend and business partner, John Hanson, became the first President under the constitution that went into effect long after the Continental Congress was completely dissolved.
-Shortly after the surrender of British General Cornwallis at Yorktown, the nation’s representatives convened under the specific laws of the new constitution with a great deal of excitement and held that all-important election of a first President to form the first Congress of the United States Assembled.
-The end of the American Revolution gave legitimacy to the election of a first President and commencement of the United States Government with its first congress.
+In other words, George Washington was never the first President under the nation’s first constitution.
+George Washington was never the first President under our continuing Union – the United States of America.
+Almost a decade before the second constitution with its continuing Presidents, Washington’s respected friend and business partner, John Hanson, became the first President of the United States of America.
+The nation’s first constitution went into effect while dissolving the Continental Congress.
+Shortly after the surrender of British General Cornwallis at Yorktown, the nation’s representatives convened under the specific laws of the new constitution with a great deal of excitement.
+They held that all-important election of a first President to form the first Congress of the United States Assembled.
+The end of the American Revolution gave legitimacy to the election of a first President and the commencement of the United States Government with its first congress.
 Naturally, President John Hanson would give official thanks to General George Washington and the French Army for their efforts to win the American Revolutionary War in a formal ceremony in Philadelphia, Pa.
-However, in less than a decade, the Founding Fathers’ beliefs in a system of government they engendered and proclaimed in the Declaration of Independence and drafted into the original constitution - would be detached as this first constitution was belittled under a new proclamation that this system of government under these laws were too weak.
+However, in less than a decade, the founding fathers’ beliefs in a system of government they engendered and proclaimed in the Declaration of Independence and drafted into the original constitution - would be detached and belittled under a new proclamation that this system of government under these laws was too weak.

 J J Cummings